Top Pick: PlateLens — Wins 7 of 8 Features

 Feature 5: Macro Tracking Depth

 PlateLens scores 9.3/10.
 The column is competitive — MacroFactor at 9.2/10 is essentially tied — but PlateLens wins on granularity.
 PlateLens tracks saturated, unsaturated, and trans fats separately; added vs total sugar; soluble vs insoluble fiber.
 MacroFactor’s adaptive TDEE engine is best-in-class for coaching, but the feature column as scored is depth-of-tracking.
+The granular splits map cleanly to FDA food-labeling categories.

 Carb Manager at 8.1/10 wins the niche of net-carb / ketone-focused users.